Victor Sicard Orlando

 The libretto, written by Cardinal Rospigliosi, the future Pope Clement IX, is a first adaptation of Ariosto's Orlando Furioso, a masterpiece of Italian poetry that would become the subject of many operas.
 In this work, the enchanted palace-labyrinth, where the Atlantean magician locks up and makes the fine flower of chivalry and gallantry lose their mind, presents the most inventive and shimmering profusion of lamenti, arias and ensembles created during an ephemeral Roman spring.
 This veritable grand spectacle opera, with an opulent orchestra and star castrati, met with great success and reflected on the fame of its patrons.
 Leonardo García Alarcón, an inexhaustible explorer of forgotten repertoires, takes us on a journey through a profuse work brought to life by Fabrice Murgia's skilful staging, using the "enchantment" of modern images to multiply the facets of this eventful piece: Actors, acrobats, dancers and singers are swept up in the Magic Palace and lose their way with fear and love, until they lose their footing in the sublime and festive music, the central point of this lyrical resurrection.

-Saturday November 11th share "15 minutes with" at 18h30.
-On presentation of your ticket for that evening and according to the number of seats available.
+Saturday December 11th share "15 minutes with" at 18h30 at the Royal Foyer.
+Upon presentation of your ticket for that evening and within the limits of available seats.

 Royal OperaMore info